SysKitTeam/docs-monitor/how-to/powershell-scripts/manage-scripts.md

 ---
-title: Manage Scripts
-description: >-
-  This article describes how to manage all available PowerShell scripts that are created or imported through SysKit Monitor.
+description: This article describes how to manage all available PowerShell scripts that are created or imported through SysKit Monitor.
-author: Andrea Budisa
-date: 23/6/2017
 ---

 # Manage Scripts